 10. Feeling suicidal because there seems to be no other way to end the painful relationship.

-If you ask yourself “Is my mother a narcissist?” check below the red flags that apply to you and you’ll be able to see from this simple assessment if you have a narcissistic mother.
-Check every statement that applies to you:
+If you are asking yourself “Is my mother a narcissist?” check below the red flags that apply to you and you’ll be able to see from this simple assessment if you have a narcissistic mother.
+Check every statement that applies:

 1. My voice is not being heard